Taj El-Din Hilaly: 2005 Australian Muslim Achievement Award

 In July 2005 Hilaly was named "Muslim Man of the Year" for 2005 at the first Australian Muslim Achievement Awards by Mission of Hope (Muslim Community Solutions for Health and Well-being).

 Controversial statements

 1988 speech regarding Jews

-Australian Jewish organisations have regularly accused Hilaly of antisemitism, a charge he denies.
+Australian Jewish organisations have regularly accused Hilaly of antisemitism, a charge he denied.
 The charges began in 1988 when Hilaly delivered a lecture to a group of Muslim students at University of Sydney on the topic "The Disposition of Jews in the light of the Qur'an."
 He was quoted as saying:

-Hilaly has not since apologised nor retracted his comments, in which he accused Jews of "causing all wars."
+Hilaly did not apologise nor retract his comments, in which he accused Jews of "causing all wars."

 February 2004 sermon

 In February 2004 Hilaly gave a sermon at a mosque in Sidon, Lebanon, whilst overseas the text of which was translated by the Australian Embassy in Beirut.
 It appeared to show him supporting terrorist attacks.
 In his sermon, Hilaly said:

 In his speech, he also predicted that Muslims would control the White House and appeared to support Hezbollah.
 The Australian Federal Police declined to investigate his activities overseas.